A photo essay is intended to tell a story or evoke emotion from the viewers. They allow you to be creative and fully explore an idea.

 3. Photograph the Same Place

 Have a clear idea of what you want to achieve, and create it as if you were teaching someone else.
 Look at reflections to photograph buildings.
-Learn how to change your perspective and how to photograph people in different settings.
+Or change your perspective to photograph people in different settings.

 Repeat this until you are comfortable enough to give this as a tour.
 Once you know that route inside out, start again in a different area.